KadirKarabacak/REACT/README.md

 - What are React frameworks. **[ NextJS, Remix ]**
 - Why does React use one-way data flow. [ Also Angular has two-way data flow. ]
 - What is **SSR [ Server-Side Rendering ]**, **CSR [ Client-Side Rendering ]** and **SPA [ Single-Page Application ]**.
+- What is React Dev Tools and how can i use.